 At one end of the scale, we see what the world would look like if we did everything humanly possible to address climate change.
 At the other end, we see what would happen if we continue ‘business as usual’ – that is, not taking climate change seriously enough do much about it.

 The two scenarios in the middle predict what would happen if we stepped up and did more than we’re currently doing to combat the effects of climate change.

 “If things continue as they are, it will indeed be bad.
-But it’s completely feasible – technically and economically – for the world to follow one of the medium scenarios,” says Professor Williams.
+But it’s completely feasible – technically and economically – for the world to follow one of the medium scenarios,” Stephen says.

 “It’s actually possible that, without sending the world into depression, we can follow a reasonable middle ground that will still have adaptation benefits.
 It’s not all doom and gloom, it’s possible to stop the worst of this, but only if everyone got together and worked on it now.
 It requires the willpower of politicians and the public to do it.”

-“The biggest barriers to getting things done were the social barriers,” Professor Williams says of the report’s findings.
+“The biggest barriers to getting things done were the social barriers,” Stephen says.
 “It’s obviously very complex – there are economic considerations, and human psychology is incredibly complicated.”

 “For example, there have been lots of studies looking at why certain people can adapt their businesses and lives to climate change quite well, while others find it incredibly challenging, and it comes down to factors such as their social networks, their age, and their psychology.”

-On top of wrestling with our own preconceptions when it comes to adaptive measures, Professor Williams says the other big change in mindset that needs to happen relates to how we protect our most precious, unique, and threatened wildlife.
+On top of wrestling with our own preconceptions when it comes to adaptive measures, Stephen says the other big change in mindset that needs to happen relates to how we protect our most precious, unique, and threatened wildlife.

-For decades, designated national parks have served as a good protective measure, but they can’t address the major challenges of a warming planet, says Professor Williams.
+For decades, designated national parks have served as a good protective measure, but they can’t address the major challenges of a warming planet, Stephen says.

 That’s why he’s spearheading research into more flexible national parks of the future, which can shift in response to a changing climate.